FAQs

 Q: How will the work be shipped?

-A: It will be shipped flat via a carrier such as Federal Express.
+A: It will be shipped flat via a carrier such as FedEx or UPS, signature required.

 Q: How do I know the work is authentic?